CuriousLearner/django-keel/tests/README.md

 # Django Keel Tests

-Comprehensive test suite for the django-keel template using pytest with behavioral and functional testing approaches.
+Comprehensive functional and behavioral test suite for the django-keel template using pytest.

 ## Overview

 This test suite ensures that the django-keel template generates valid, working Django projects across all configuration combinations.
+All tests are **function-based** (no classes) following pytest best practices for functional and behavioral testing.

 Tests are organized into three main categories:

 1. **Functional Tests** (`test_generation.py`) - Verify project generation and structure
 2. **Behavioral Tests** (`test_features.py`) - Verify feature-specific behavior